People • Journalism, Interdisciplinary • Associate Professor, Director of AIMES Lab

 John P. Wihbey

-John’s forthcoming book is Governing Babel: The Debate over Social Media Platforms and Free Speech – and What Comes Next (MIT Press, Fall 2025).
+His latest book is Governing Babel: The Debate over Social Media Platforms and Free Speech – and What Comes Next (MIT Press, Fall 2025).
 John has served as a research consultant for foundations, government, and social media companies.
-From 2019 to 2024, he directed Northeastern’s graduate programs in Media Innovation and Data Communication, Journalism, and Media Advocacy.
+His research and teaching interests focus on the intersection of AI and communications; news and social media; emerging media technologies; computational journalism and visualization; media literacy; and tech policy.
+Author of The Social Fact: News and Knowledge in a Networked World (MIT Press, 2019), John directed Northeastern’s graduate programs in Media Innovation and Data Communication, Journalism, and Media Advocacy from 2019 to 2024.

 Research/Publications Highlights